ChristerAkerblom/Udacity/Write_up_ TrafficSignClassifier.md

 Here are five German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]
+![alt text][image7] ![alt text][image8] ![alt text][image9]
+![alt text][image10]

 The first image will be impossible to classify since it were not part of the training set.

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: